 - A USB memory stick of at least 8GB capacity, to use for installation of macOS Mojave on the new SSD

 - A suitable NVME SSD.
 Note that certain SSD’s have compatibility issues with macOS – including the Samsung PM981 and the Samsung 970 EVO Plus (the original 970 EVO works fine, though).
-Some of the best NVMe SSD’s currently available are the Samsung 970 EVO, the Samsung 970 PRO, the Sandisk Extreme and the WD Black.
+Some of the best NVMe SSD’s currently available, with tested macOS compatibility, are the Samsung 970 EVO, the Samsung 970 PRO, the Sandisk Extreme and the WD Black.

 - A Pentalobe screwdriver is needed to remove the screws on the base of the MacBook Pro.

 - A Torx T5 screwdriver, to remove the screw securing the SSD and slide it out of the slot.

 - A MacBook Pro or MacBook Air from late 2013 onwards (not USB-C models) that has been updated to macOS High Sierra or Mojave.

 Make sure that you have upgraded your Mac to High Sierra or Mojave with the original drive installed before beginning.
 This ensures that the EFI firmware in your Mac is updated to the latest version with NVMe support.

 Also, to be safe, make a backup of your data and important files to an external drive.
 You can copy this back to the new drive after installing macOS.

 - Create a bootable USB installer of macOS Mojave following these instructions from Apple.